Find Your Tour

 Kanchenjunga trekking is getting popular day by day.
 The government of Nepal is promoting Kanchenjunga Base Camp Trek as a lodge trekking route.
 However, the trekking route is still under development.

-The Kanchenjunga Base Camp Circuit Trek is one of Nepal’s most remote and culturally preserved trekking routes.
+The Kanchenjunga Base Camp Trek is one of Nepal’s most remote and culturally preserved trekking routes.
 Unlike the busier trails of Everest Base Camp or Annapurna Base Camp, Kanchenjunga offers a deep, wilderness experience with fewer travelers, untouched forests, dramatic landscapes, and authentic Limbu and Rai villages.
 The trek takes you to both Kanchenjunga North Base Camp (Pangpema – 5,143m) and South Base Camp (Yalung – 4,500m), making it one of the most rewarding circuit treks in Nepal.
 Because this region is a restricted conservation area, it remains naturally pure, quiet, and culturally rich.
 For trekkers who want real adventure, breathtaking mountains, and a peaceful environment, the Kanchenjunga Base Camp Trek stands as one of the best Himalayan journeys.

 Why it’s unique: